Prior results do not guarantee future outcomes.

 Enforcement and Litigation

-- Represented a wholly-owned subsidiary, which owned the Lava Cap Mine in California between 1953 and 1989, in a liability suit for the cleanup of the Lava Cap Mine Superfund Site in Grass Valley, where the U.S. and California were seeking in excess of $30 million in cleanup costs.
-Conducted a trial on the company’s liability under the Comprehensive Environmental Response, Compensation, and Liability Act (CERLCA) and the court’s jurisdiction, while other issues were addressed by motions, which included the recovery of enforcement costs.
+- Representing a wholly-owned subsidiary, which owned the Lava Cap Mine in California between 1953 and 1989, in a liability suit for the cleanup of the Lava Cap Mine Superfund Site in Grass Valley, where the U.S. and California were seeking in excess of $30 million in cleanup costs and conducting a trial on the company’s liability under the Comprehensive Environmental Response, Compensation, and Liability Act (CERLCA) and the court’s jurisdiction, while other issues were addressed by motions, which included the recovery of enforcement costs.

 - Representing industry clients in environmental enforcement cases and federal and state court litigation concerning historic mining and mineral processing properties across the country.